Divya4400/MIC-MINI_PROJECT/README.md

 - edit the '.env' file so that the BASE_DIR variable points to the main repository directory
 - `docker-compose up -d`
 - connect to your server at http://localhost:8888

+##References
+ 1.Some code reference from: https://github.com/austinjhunt/petrinet-webgme-designstudio
+ 2.The seed is generated and downloaded through isis website.
+ 3.The template file(plugin and visulizer) of this project was generate by use Webgme-CLI: https://github.com/webgme/webgme-cli
+ 4.The framework reference from: https://github.com/kecso/StateMachineJoint